Voter Registration In Delaware

 Delaware does not offer Election Day registration, so be sure to submit your voter registration before the deadline.

-You can pre-register to vote in Delaware if you will turn 18 by the next general election.
+You can pre-register to vote in Delaware when you are 16 years old.

 Voting Rights Restoration